jramanp/my-website/README.md

 Difference between git fetch and pull

 Updating the file to resolve the conflict

+Created Dev test branch to push to remote